facundoleites/facundo-portfolio/README.md

 # Facundo Leites portfolio

-A simple, pure HTML and CSS site designed to showcase and centralize my work.
+A simple, pure HTML, CSS and JS site designed to showcase and centralize my work.

 ## Laptop